 Proper overlap in your aerial photo coverage is essential for accurate triangulation during data processing.
 If you're not using flight planning software, you'll need to manually adjust your flight path to achieve a 60 to 70 percent overlap.
 This overlap ensures that there are enough common features in adjacent images, improving the accuracy of your 3D model.
 Avoid capturing images with excessive sky in the background to minimise noise in the final model.

 It's important to remember that creating a 3D model with a drone requires planning and attention to detail.
 Additionally, always ensure compliance with relevant regulations and obtain any necessary permits or licenses before deploying drones for this purpose.
-With dedication to planning and execution, drone-based 3D modelling can deliver outstanding results across various applications.
+With dedication to planning and execution, drone-based 3D modeling can deliver outstanding results across various applications.

-At Birdi, we're excited to be a part of the future of 3D modelling and drone technology.
+At Birdi, we're excited to be a part of the future of 3D modeling and drone technology.
 By following these best practices, you'll be well on your way to unlocking the full potential of this innovative approach.